imfery/imfery.github.io/index.md

 layout: page
 title: Fery | Home
-message: Hi there! 👋.
-It's just a simple web page which is created using [Jekyll][jekyll].
-Know more about me by accessing the public socials or links and by reading some of my writings.
+message: Hi there! 👋.<br>It's just a simple web page which is created using Jekyll.<br> Know more about me by accessing the public socials or links and by reading some of my writings.
 ---
 <h2>Public Socials / Links</h2>
 - [{{site.email}}][mail]